This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-WHAT YOU SHOULD KNOW:
+WHAT YOU NEED TO KNOW:

-Hypothyroidism is a condition that develops when the thyroid gland makes little or no thyroid hormone.
-Thyroid hormones help control body temperature, heart rate, growth, and how you gain or lose weight.
+Hypothyroidism is a condition that develops when the thyroid gland does not make enough thyroid hormone.
+Thyroid hormones help control body temperature, heart rate, growth, and weight.

 WHILE YOU ARE HERE: